mm80843/T3.5/docs/article_dietz_2019_2020.md

 ### References

+* [Air, Surface Environmental, and Personal
+Protective Equipment Contamination by Severe
+Acute Respiratory Syndrome Coronavirus 2
+(SARS-CoV-2) From a Symptomatic Patient](article_ong_air_2020)
 * [Persistence of coronaviruses on inanimate surfaces and their inactivation with biocidal agents](article_kampf_persistence_2020)
+* [Aerosol and Surface Stability of SARS-CoV-2 as Compared with SARS-CoV-1](article_van_doremalen_aerosol_2020)
+* [Mechanistic insights into the effect of humidity on airborne influenza virus survival, transmission and incidence](article_marr_mechanistic_2019)
 * [Applications of ultraviolet germicidal irradiation disinfection in health care facilities: Effective adjunct, but not stand-alone technology](article_memarzadeh_applications_2010)
 * [The Effect of Opening Windows on Air Change
 Rates in Two Homes](article_howard-reed_effect_2002)
+* [Predicted Inactivation of Viruses of Relevance to Biodefense by Solar Radiation](article_lytle_predicted_2005)
+* [Efficacy of an Automated Multiple Emitter Whole-Room Ultraviolet-C Disinfection System
+Against Coronaviruses MHV and MERS-CoV](article_bedell_efficacy_2016)
 * [Architectural Design Drives the Biogeography of Indoor Bacterial Communities](article_kembel_architectural_2014)